[Learn Korean I43] ”-는 수밖에 (없다)”, ”-는 중이다”, ”-느니”

 싫어하는 사람들과 일을 하느니 차라리 독립하는 게 낫겠다.

-Rather than working with people you don’t like, you should instead start your own business.
+Rather than working with people you dislike, you should start your own business.

 Wow!
 This is a very confident sentence.

-It is important to immediately practice once you learn something.
+It is essential to practice once you learn something immediately.
 So, please write your sentences in the comments and master these grammatical rules.

 The second homework is to memorize new words.
-Please memorize the forty words beginning with number 1681 and ending with number 1720 on page 22 in the intermediate vocabulary list.
-There is a vocabulary quiz of forty words on my website, so feel free to try it.
+Please learn the forty words beginning with number 1681 and ending with number 1720 on page 22 in the intermediate vocabulary list.
+My website has a vocabulary quiz of forty words, so feel free to try it.
 The link is in the description box.

 Great job, everyone.
 I will continue to make more effort to teach you Korean!